 3. Sales strategies will need to factor in customer security and privacy concerns.

-With the extent of digitalization transforming your customer's personal and professional lives, they are left constantly fearing for their security and privacy.
+With the extent of digitalization transforming your customers' personal and professional lives, they are left constantly fearing for their security and privacy.
 Understandably so.
-As per data by Proofpoint, a staggering 88% of organizations globally experienced spear-phishing attempts in 2019.
+As per data by Proofpoint, a staggering 66% of organizations globally experienced spear-phishing attempts in 2020.

-Another study points out that 36 billion records were exposed in the first half of 2020 due to data breaches.
+Another study points out that 18 billion records were exposed in the second quarter of 2021 due to data breaches.
 Needless to say, cybersecurity has emerged as one of the top-most priorities of customers today.

 This is why B2B businesses need to step up their game when it comes to gaining the trust and loyalty of their customers.
 Take the example of Zoom, the communications technology company, which saw a surge of millions of users overnight in the initial months of the COVID-19 pandemic.
 The company faced a lot of flak over incidents of Zoom bombing and privacy scandals, leaving users scared.